Loading...

 Short: ./gameserver sk

-The skeleton directory is created in skel
+The skeleton directory is created in skel.

 Skeleton can be used alongside version control software like or backed up to save custom configurations for a game server.
 If a change is added to your git repository/backup it is possible to pull/copy the updates to your game server.
 If you want to re-deploy a game server you can create a fresh installation and pull/copy in the custom changes over the top of the fresh install.